- Available in ON, AB, BC, SK, MB, NS, NB, PE, NL

 - SSIP Long-term Disability Plan (National)

-Contact us for a free consultation about your association long-term disability claim.
+Contact us for a free consultation of your association’s long-term disability claim.

 Long-term disability claims for medical conditions